 Craigmillar Home Farm

-Craigmillar Home Farm is a project of the Community Alliance Trust working with residents of Craigmillar, and Bristo Memorial Church.
-Our goal is to set up a network of community growing sites.
-Fruit and vegetables grown at the gardens will be distri …
+Craigmillar Home Farm is a project of the Community Alliance Trust, our goal is to set up a network of community growing sites across Craigmillar which will be maintained by a volunteer growing team of local residents.
+Fruit and vegetables grown at th …

 In working with communities over the years, we have developed several project templates which communities can implement in their neighbourhood, or use as a starting point to develop their own project.